 Training should be scheduled annually and include various types of programs including:

 - Mock emergency exercises

-- Campus email will be utilized to transmit information to all College constituents.
+- Campus email will be used to transmit information to all college constituents.